TakumaKira/MarkdownEditor/frontend/README.md

 Then run ``yarn storybook`` and you will see Storybook UI page on http://your_local_IP_or_0.0.0.0:7007/, but stories won't show up at this point.

-Then run ``yarn start:storybook`` and access Expo developer tools on http://localhost:19002/(for as node project) or http://your_local_IP:19002/(for as docker container) then click "Run in web browser"/"Run on iOS simulator"/"Run on Android device/emulator"(You need to setup and get the simulator ready beforehand) on sidebar of Expo developer tools.
+Then run ``API_PORT=3000 WS_PORT=3001 yarn start:storybook`` and access Expo developer tools on http://localhost:19002/(for as node project) or http://your_local_IP:19002/(for as docker container) then click "Run in web browser"/"Run on iOS simulator"/"Run on Android device/emulator"(You need to setup and get the simulator ready beforehand) on sidebar of Expo developer tools.
 You can access the rendered stories by accessing http://localhost:19006/(web) or installing and starting Expo go app(iOS/Android)(you might need to reload Storybook UI page) and should be able to select a story and web/ios/android simulator will show the selected story(You should be able to get logs on the main window).

 #### Run unit test